araobp/compact-rag/README.md

 - Work with various devices via RaspberryPi (and possibly, via a MCU).
 - The RAG will support Hybrid RAG: SQL DB, Vector DB and Graph DB.
 - The RAG will also work as an API server for my other project: [virtual-showroom](https://github.com/araobp/virtual-showroom)
+- Develop AI Agents for some use cases.

 ## Requrements